Undergraduate Degrees

 Innovative Tech Degrees for the Future

-The department offers three Bachelor of Science degrees: Computer Science & Engineering (CSE), Electrical & Computer Engineering (ECE) and Software Engineering (SFWE) with both on-campus and online options.
+The ECE Department offers three Bachelor of Science degrees: Computer Science & Engineering (CSE), Electrical & Computer Engineering (ECE) and Software Engineering (SFWE) with both on-campus and online options.

 BS in Computer Science & Engineering